JustinH11235/terminal-video-chat/README.md

 -

 Todos:

+Client:
-- Make video panes use .inner() of video_area border
+- [x] Make video panes use .inner() of video_area border
+- [x] Make chat history list selectable and scrollable
+- [ ] Visually show cursor in input box (when focused only in future)
+- [ ] Let mouse scroll work as Up/Down, maybe allow clicking?
-- Make chat history list selectable and scrollable (is scroll bar possible?)
-Let users toggle focused window, Up Down should be same keys for every screen, focused screen is what action is done to.
+- [ ] Let users toggle focused window, Up Down should be same keys for every screen, focused screen is what action is done to.
-- Make messages show as pending on client side (maybe greyed out), and update with info sent from server after
+- [ ] Make messages show as pending on client side (maybe greyed out), and update with info sent from server after

+Server:
+- [ ] Send ReturnToSender response to message originator with updated information of what other users received.
-- Refactor common TCP util functions into common place
+- [ ] Refactor common TCP util functions into common place
--
+- [ ] Create chat rooms, with shareable names and passcodes instead of everyone connecting to the same room (maybe keep the general room for fun?)

 ### My Data Transfer Protocol
 ```